Explore Milan

 Address: Brera Palace, Via Brera Milan

 The Orto Botanico di Brera is a botanical garden located behind the Pinacoteca di Brera in the centre of Milan, and is operated by the Istituto di Fisica Generale Applicata of the University of Milan.
-The garden was established in 1774 under the direction of Maria Theresa of Austria, transforming an existing Jesuit garden to be used by students of medicine and pharmacology.
+The garden was established in 1774 under the direction of Maria Theresa of Austria, transforming an existing Jesuit garden used by students of medicine and pharmacology.
 The garden has greenhouses from the 19th century that are now used by the Academy of Fine Arts, as well as flowerbeds and elliptical ponds from the 18th century.
-Orto Botanico di Brera is home to one of the oldest Ginkgo biloba trees in Europe and various other mature flora specimens can be found within the grounds; a true plant lover's paradise.
+Orto Botanico di Brera is home to one of the oldest ginkgo biloba trees in Europe, and various other mature botanical specimens can be found within the grounds.
+It is a true plant-lover's paradise and a wonderful place to take a stroll and admire the romantic features.
+The Orto Botanico di Brera is small by botanical garden standards but is well worth visiting for its historical charm and the originality of the mixture of art and nature that often results from the influence of the Academy of Fine Arts.
+Locals enjoy reading, relaxing and soaking up the sun in this lovely green area and the fact that most tourists never discover the rather well-hidden garden is probably a blessing, as it remains a peaceful and beautiful refuge.<br /><br />

-Basilica of Sant'Ambrogio
+Basilica of SantAmbrogio

-Address: Piazza Sant'Ambrogio, 15 Milan
+Address: Piazza SantAmbrogio, 15 Milan

-Telephone: 02 8645 0895
+Telephone: +39 02 8645 0895

-The Basilica of Sant'Ambrogio is one of the oldest churches in Milan, built by Bishop Ambrose in 379-386 AD.
+The Basilica of Sant'Ambrogio is one of the oldest churches in Milan, built by Bishop Ambrose between 379 and 386 AD.
 Located in an area where numerous martyrs of the Roman persecutions were buried, it was originally called Basilica Martyrum.
 In 1099 the church was rebuilt in the Romanesque architectural style but the basilica plan of the original edifice was maintained, including a portico with elegant arches in the front entrance.
-In keeping with Lombard medieval architecture, the hut-like façade has a typically flat appearance.
+In keeping with the Lombard style of medieval architecture, the hut-like façade has a typically flat appearance.
 Of the two bell towers, the left and higher tower dates back to 1144 AD.
 Inside there is an apse mosaic from the early 13th century that portrays the Christ Pantokrator (Ruler of All), an inspirational religious and artistic artefact.
 The church also houses the tomb of Emperor Louis II, who died in Lombardy in 875 AD.
+There are mummified bishops in the chapels of this interesting and ancient church and it is one of the best churches in Milan for religious art and artefacts.
+Despite its notoriety as one of the oldest churches in the city, the basilica is not overrun by tourists and the place has retained its atmosphere of peace, silence and history; the pleasure of a visit here is seldom marred by crowds.<br /><br />

-Milan Fashion Weeks
+Milan Fashion Week

-Where: Fiera Milano Exhibition Centre,Milan
+Where: Fiera Milano Exhibition Centre and various historical venues throughout Milan,Milan

 Milan has a well-deserved reputation for being the haute couture fashion centre of Europe, and a stroll around the downtown 'fashion block' bounded by Via Monte Napoleone, Via Manzoni, Via della Spiga and Corso Venezia will have fashion fundis drooling over the collections of Italian and international designers concentrated here.
-The top designers' Autumn/Winter and Spring/Summer collections are showcased on the catwalk during Milan's famed Fashion Weeks, when the big names of fashion come to town.
-Celebrity spotting is a favourite occupation during the week, but the fashion shows themselves are reserved for invitation only.
-There are many peripheral events in which visitors can be involved during the week, when the entire city celebrates fashion in high style.
+The top designers' Autumn/Winter and Spring/Summer collections are showcased on the catwalk during Milan's famed Fashion Weeks, which are hosted twice a year usually in January or February and September.
+During Fashion Week the big names of fashion come to town, and celebrity spotting is a favourite occupation during the week, but the fashion shows themselves are unfortunately reserved for invitation only.
+There are many peripheral events in which visitors can be involved as the entire city celebrates fashion in high style; just putting on a high fashion outfit and strutting around the area is fun, as the always fashionable population of Milan becomes even more stylish during this period - the streets are catwalks!<br /><br />

 Italian F1 Grand Prix